riccardoscalco/notes/README.md

 # Files

-Search a word in a file
+Count a word in a file
 ```
 $ grep -c '\<word\>' file.csv
 ```